Izzat Traboulsi: Political career

-Dr. Izzat Traboulsi quickly ascended in his professional career: In 1947, he became the Director of the Syrian Ministry of Finance.
+Izzat Traboulsi quickly ascended in his professional career: In 1947, he became the Director of the Syrian Ministry of Finance.
 On both 19 June 1947 and 23 August 1947, he attended the United Nations Economic and Social Council on behalf of Syria.
-In 1950, he became the Director of the Latakia Port, and one year later appointed Director of Customs becoming an aide to the Minister of Finance.
-In 1956, Dr. Izzat Traboulsi composed the financial structure of Syria and thus became the first Governor of the Central Bank.
+In 1950, he became the director of the Latakia Port, and one year later appointed Director of Customs becoming an aide to the Minister of Finance.
+In 1956, Izzat Traboulsi composed the financial structure of Syria and thus became the first Governor of the Central Bank.
 His signature appears on Syrian bills between the years of 1956 and 1961.

 In his post as Governor of the Central Bank, he was determined to re-establish Syria's industrial sector passing laws that favored free markets; including one which the ownership of factories and the nationalized property were to be returned to their original proprietors, and those proprietors also to be compensated for their loss during those years of acquisition by the United Arab Republic.
-Dr. Traboulsi’s accomplishment could be attributed to Syria’s 80% GDP expansion in the 1960s reaching a peak of 336% of total growth during the 1970s.
+Traboulsi’s accomplishment could be attributed to Syria’s 80% GDP expansion in the 1960s reaching a peak of 336% of total growth during the 1970s.